-Youth Challenge International (YCI) commit to a zero-tolerance policy towards Sexual Abuse, Harassment and Exploitation (SAHE) and consider any such acts a gross misconduct and grounds for dismissal.
-All those who contribute, participate and benefit from the work of YCI fall under the duty of care of the organizations and are entitled to an environment free of Sexual Abuse, Harassment and Exploitation.
+Youth Challenge International (YCI) commits to a zero-tolerance policy towards sexual exploitation and abuse (SEA) and considers any such acts a gross misconduct and grounds for dismissal.
+YCI recognizes the unequal power dynamics inherent in international development work and our responsibility to protect the human rights of the communities we serve and provide an environment free of sexual exploitation and abuse.

-Any complaints related to SAHE will be treated with the utmost confidentiality within the power of the organizations.
+Any complaints related to SEA will be treated with the utmost confidentiality within the power of the organization.
 Settling of the complaint will lean toward removing the alleged aggressor rather than the survivor.
-The survivor’s informed consent will be secured before commencing each and every new step of the response procedures to the submitted SAHE incident.
+The survivor’s informed consent will be secured before commencing each new step of the response procedures for the reported SEA incident.
 The survivor may withdraw the complaint or decide to halt further actions at any time, provided it is still within YCI’s power to comply and the matter has not yet been referred to police.

-All complaints of Sexual Abuse, Harassment and Exploitation will be investigated and disciplinary sanctions up to and including termination of employment/contract will be applied, as per Section III of the Multi-component Intervention Strategy of this Policy and Code of Conduct.
-Any proven false accusations of SAHE will be deemed to constitute a violation of this Policy and Code of Conduct and disciplinary sanctions will be applied, as appropriate.
+All complaints of sexual exploitation and abuse will be investigated and disciplinary sanctions up to and including termination of employment/contract will be applied.
+Any proven false accusations of SEA will be deemed to constitute a violation of this Policy and Code of Conduct and disciplinary sanctions will be applied, as appropriate.

-This Sexual Abuse, Harassment and Exploitation Policy (May 2019) replaces all and any previous YCI policies on Sexual Assault and Sexual Harassment.
+This Protection from Sexual Exploitation and Abuse Policy (December 2020) replaces all and any previous YCI policies on Sexual Assault, Harassment and Exploitation.

-This SAHE Policy and the pertinent Code of Conduct are based on:
+This PSEA Policy and accompanying Code of Conduct are based on:

-Harassment incidents taking place among program beneficiaries are not within the scope of application of this Policy nor its Code of Conduct.
+Sexual harassment or abuse incidents taking place among project beneficiaries are not within the scope of application of this Policy nor its Code of Conduct.
 For such incidents, YCI may assist the beneficiary by referring him/her to pre-identified local service providers.
-The SAHE focal point will not accompany the beneficiary nor conduct a case documentation, incident report or investigation.

-Youth Challenge International are dedicated to enforcing and observing this SAHE Policy by way of following commitments to:
+Youth Challenge International is dedicated to enforcing and observing this PSEA Policy by way of the following commitments to:

 Since the relationship between development workers and beneficiaries of development programs is inherently unequal in terms of power relations and levels of authority, all YCI employees, volunteers and other related personnel must be vigilant and rigorously avoid any action (suggested, implied or perceived) that would suggest or imply that a sexual act might be demanded as a condition for engaging in offered programs and services.
 Actions of such nature are at odds with the objectives of YCI, which is to support sustainable youth livelihoods.
 As such, violation of this Policy and Code of Conduct undermines the credibility and integrity of YCI.